SeeGraphics/Raycaster/README.md

-Wolfenstein-style software Renderer using Raycasting, written in C with SDL2.
+Wolfenstein3D-style software Renderer using Raycasting, written in C with SDL2.